-Should you buy the TP-Link Deco M5 or M4?
+TP-Link Deco M5 vs. Deco M4: Which should you buy?

 To be fair, both of these products are very similar in the speed they will deliver to your Wi-Fi devices.
 They can both push speeds of 867 Mbps at 5Ghz.
 However, the Deco M5 pulls ahead with 2.4Ghz speeds at 400 Mbps versus the Deco M4's 300 Mbps.
 While the majority of new devices with Wi-Fi support 5Ghz, there are a lot of older devices that only support 802.11n, recently renamed Wi-Fi 4, on the 2.4Ghz band.
 This includes the original PS4, which will be held back at 300 Mbps.

-Both the Deco M5 and M4 support MU-MIMO, which stands for multi-user, multiple-input, multiple-output.
-This technology helps keep speeds consistent and buffering to a minimum if you have a lot of devices connected.
+Both the Deco M5 and M4 support MU-MIMO, which stands for multi-user, multiple-input, and multiple-output.
+This technology helps keep speeds consistent and buffering to a minimum if you have a lot of devices connected, like a bunch of excellent smart home devices.
 With many people carrying two or more Wi-Fi devices all the time, such as a smartphone and smartwatch, MU-MIMO keeps these devices running normally.
-You can even add guests and all their devices without a severe impact on performance.
+You can even add guests and all their devices without severely impacting performance.

 |TP-Link Deco M5